-3 Reasons Why Being A Nurse During The Holidays Is Hard
+3 Reasons Why Working As A Nurse During The Holidays Is Stressful

 Being a nurse during the holidays can be a mixed bag.
 Since nurses work in an enormous variety of clinical and non-clinicals settings, every situation will be different; one common denominator is that the holidays have an impact on us all.